Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Lourdes Gurriel Jr., Elias Diaz and others are listed when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Tuesday at 9:40 PM ET.
+Elias Diaz and Corbin Carroll are two of the players with prop bets for the taking when the Colorado Rockies and the Arizona Diamondbacks meet at Chase Field on Wednesday (starting at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!